RaffaeleBerzoini/SENECA/README.md

 ```

 * Download the [dataset](https://wiki.cancerimagingarchive.net/display/Public/CT-ORG%3A+CT+volumes+with+multiple+organ+segmentations)
-  * Data wil be downloaded in a folder named _OrganSegmentations_
-  * If not rename the folder
+  * Data wil be downloaded in a folder named _OrganSegmentations_.
+If not rename it
-  * Move the _OrganSegmentations_ folder in WRK_DIR/preprocessing.
+  * Move the _OrganSegmentations_ folder in `WRK_DIR/preprocessing`.
 Now the workspace should look like:

 ```text
 SENECA   # your WRK_DIR